-36.4.3 The Environmental Strategy is a five-year strategy p rod u ce d b y the Council"s Environment, Leisure and Residents Services Department Transport, Environment and Leisure Services and adopted in 2006.
-It sets out proposals to advance environmental sustainability b o the inethodology of the Council to the Council of the Council of the Council of the Council of the Impact of the wider world focusing on the following areas: sustainable energy, waste and recycling, transport, pollution and environmental quality, development and construction, procurement and resource use, ecology and biodiversity.
+36.4.3 The Environmental Strategy is a five-year strategy produced by the Council's Environment, Leisure and Residents Services Department Transport, Environment and Leisure Services and adopted in 2006.
+It sets out proposals to advance environmental sustainability both in the conduct of the Council's own business and as a community leader.
+It aims for the Council to take responsibility for its impact on the wider world focusing on the following areas: sustainable energy, waste and recycling, transport, pollution and environmental quality, development and construction, procurement and resource use, ecology and biodiversity.